wyfo/scylla2/README.md

 - Query plan caching (taking distance in account)
 - Optimized execution path to improve memory locality
 - Easier interface with only one method `Session::execute` instead of `Session::query`/`Session::execute`/`Session::batch`, and generics batches parametrized by their number of statement
-- Retry and speculative executions policies are not handled yet, but I'm still thinking about a design (and I need to fully understand speculative execution before)
-- Access to database events and session events (connection opening/failure, node status update, topology update, schema agreement, etc.) using `tokio::sync::broadcast`
+- Access to database events and session events (connection opening/failure, node status update, topology update, schema agreement, etc.)
 - No schema metadata (but it can be built as a sidecar service, using dababase schema event and session schema agreement event to trigger refresh)
 - No internal API used for query execution, which means that custom execution can be built without too much effort

 ## TODO

-- Retry and speculative executions policies are not handled yet, but I'm still thinking about a design (and I need to fully understand speculative execution before)
-- Add execution metadata
 - tracing
 - test, tests, and more tests
+- examples
 - DOCUMENTATION -_-'
 - benchmark
 - prepare for tablet partitioning?
-- LWT master replica optimization
 - Prepared statements repreparation
-- Paged stream
 - ...

 ## Performance

 I've started some benchmark using https://github.com/pkolaczk/latte, and as expected, this driver performs better than the official one.

-Single threaded comparison with local database shows 40% performance improvement for example.
+Single threaded comparison with local database shows 30-40% performance improvement for example.
 The driver also keeps its at-most-one-allocation promise, so memory consumption is obviously lower by a lot.

-Fun fact, when benchmark times are similar, mostly because of the database response time, this driver use 30% less CPU time.
+Fun fact, when benchmark times are similar, mostly because of the database response time, this driver use 30-40% less CPU time.

 ## Unsafe